Aayush-kr/node-assignment/README.md

 In the test directory, pull this project:

-    Install project dependencies: axios,jest
+    Install project dependencies: axios,jest.
     Open your terminal and run 'npm install'.

 To run this project

-    Open this project in your IDE and run index.js. and see the results in the output screen.
+    Open this project in your IDE and run index.js.
+    See the results in the IDE output screen.

 To run test cases